ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.sonnen/README.md

 or any associated subsidiaries, logos or trademarks.

 ## Widget
 From version 1.8.0 on, the adapter comes with a vis widget.
+The widget only works with the port 8080 API.
 ![Widget](/docs/en/media/widgetPreview.png)

 ## Installation